Is Jason Motte in a class with Lee Smith among closers? We’re about to find out.

 On Sept.
 22, 1992, at Pittsburgh, Smith earned his 40th save of the year and became the first National Leaguer to achieve consecutive 40-save seasons.

-“I guess they’ll be expecting it every year now,” Smith said to Rick Hummel of the St. Louis Post-Dispatch.
+“I guess they’ll be expecting it every year now,” Smith said to the St. Louis Post-Dispatch.
 “Bobby Thigpen (of the White Sox) went from 57 (saves in 1990) to about 35 (30 in 1991) and they booed him out of town.
 I hope I’m not putting too much pressure on myself.”

 “Sanity-wise, this was important,” Smith said.